 In this exhibition, drawn primarily from CMAG’s collection, visitors will journey through four key periods of the city’s development and for each, will encounter an object that represents a prism to understand a way of seeing at that time.

 The initial flurry of activity leading up to 1927 with the building and opening of the provisional Parliament House gave way to decades of inertia where the view of the city barely changed, and the Molonglo still threaded lazily through a landscape sparsely dotted with exotic plantings and red roofs.
-Paintings by Douglas Dundas, Dorothy Thornhill, Elioth Gruner and photographs by Harold Cazneaux sit above the desk of long serving first Secretary of the Department of Territory Charles Studdy Daley who played a quietly critical role in shaping the Canberra we see today.
+Paintings by Douglas Dundas, Dorothy Thornhill, Elioth Gruner and photographs by Harold Cazneaux sit above the desk of long serving first Secretary of the Federal Capital Advisory Committee Charles Studdy Daley who played a quietly critical role in shaping the Canberra we see today.

 In 1959 Canberra burst out of this torpor with a decade of intensive development heralded by the commissioning of Civic Square.
 The city called out to a new generation of families to make their lives here, including immigrants from all over the world.
 Tom Bass’s statue of Ethos for Civic Square epitomised this optimistic welcome and became the symbol for the new community.
-A recently acquired casting of the head of this statue is joined by photographs by Max Dupain that reflect this moment of optimistic acceleration and Enrico Taglietti’s model for the Centre Cinema complex represents a new depth of sophisticated design and cultural entrepreneurship.
+Acasting of the head of this statue is joined by Max Dupain’s photographs reflecting this moment of optimistic acceleration and Enrico Taglietti’s model for the Center Cinema complex represents a new depth of sophisticated design and cultural entrepreneurship.

 Early Canberra, 1913, oil on canvas